 Mercedes EQT MPV

-The Mercedes EQT will be an all-electric small passenger van offering a classier styling and more premium equipment compared to the Mercedes Citan, for the European market.
+The Mercedes EQT will be an all-electric small passenger van offering classier styling and more premium equipment compared to the Mercedes Citan, for the European market.
 Previewed by the Mercedes Concept EQT, the pure electric variant of the first-ever Mercedes T-Class is likely to have a 44 kWh battery pack and a 75 kW/245 Nm motor spinning the front wheels.
 The WLTP range could be between 160 and 180 miles.
 Similar to the Citan, the EQT is a modified Renault Kangoo E-Tech and is to be manufactured at the same French facility.
-It should go on sale in the last part of the year in a five-seat configuration, while the seven-seater version is programed in 2023.
+It should go on sale in the last part of the year in a five-seat configuration, while the seven-seater version is programmed in 2023.

-American customers will get to specify their Ariya in Venture+, Premiere, or Platinum+ grade.
-Key features of the 2023 Ariya will include ProPILOT Assist 2.0, ProPILOT Park (first time available in the U.S.), standard Nissan Safety Shield 360, 12.3-inch digital instrument cluster, 12.3-inch touchscreen infotainment system with wireless Apple CarPlay and wired Android Auto, and firmware over-the-air update capability (Nissan-first).
+American customers get to specify their Ariya in Venture+, Premiere, or Platinum+ grade.
+Key features of the 2023 Ariya include ProPILOT Assist 2.0, ProPILOT Park (first time available in the U.S.), standard Nissan Safety Shield 360, 12.3-inch digital instrument cluster, 12.3-inch touchscreen infotainment system with wireless Apple CarPlay and wired Android Auto, and firmware over-the-air update capability (Nissan-first).

 Ram 1500 Electric Truck Concept